Skip to main content

 Oliebollen

-Deep-fried dough balls with raisins and currants, dusted with powdered sugar.
-Traditional Dutch New Year's Eve treat, though available at markets year-round.
-The name means 'oil balls.'
-Light, fluffy interior with crispy exterior.
-Often contain pieces of apple or candied peel.
-Essential part of New Year celebrations.
+Deep-fried dough balls studded with raisins and currants and dusted with powdered sugar.
+They're the classic Dutch New Year's Eve treat, though market stalls sell them well beyond the holiday.
+The name literally means 'oil balls.'
+The inside is light and fluffy, the outside crisp, and some versions tuck in pieces of apple or candied peel.

 Kroket (Croquette)